b97tsk/reactive-tree/README.md

 Dispose the branch.

-You can `run()` or `schedule()` a stopped branch again, but not a disposed branch.
+You can `run()` or `schedule()` a stopped branch again, but not a disposed one.

 #### class Branch: freeze()

 Freeze the branch.
-Subsequent reactive properties will **NOT** be collected by the branch.
+Subsequent reactive states will **NOT** be collected by the branch.

 `freeze()` should only be called inside the `handler` function.

 #### class Branch: unfreeze()

-Unfreeze the branch, ready to collect subsequent reactive properties.
+Unfreeze the branch, ready to collect subsequent reactive states.

 `unfreeze()` should only be called inside the `handler` function.

-`unfreeze()` need not be called if there is no subsequent reactive properties after.
+`unfreeze()` need not be called if there is no subsequent reactive states after.

 #### class Branch: schedule()